NzoCs/Learning-point-processes/new_ltpp/data/generation/README.md

 # Data Generation for Temporal Point Processes

-This document provides a comprehensive guide for generating synthetic data using the EasyTPP framework's data generation capabilities.
+This document provides a comprehensive guide for generating synthetic data using the new_ltpp framework's data generation capabilities.

 ## Overview